vijayjc2018/GameControls/README.md

 # GameControls
 This project is controlling the WASD keys using image key points.
-To demonstrate the usage, an unblocked Chrome extensions Parking Fury 3 is used.
+To demonstrate the usage, an unblocked Chrome extensions Parking Fury 3 game is used.

 <img src="https://github.com/vijayjc2018/GameControls/blob/master/Screenshot/Screesnhot.PNG" />